Timeline: Protests against Saleh rule in Yemen

 Aug 29 - Saleh says he is committed to holding elections for a new president as soon as possible.

 Sept 12 - Saleh empowers vice president to sign deal.
-The opposition is sceptical of Saleh's call for further talks before the VP signs the deal.
+The opposition is skeptical of Saleh's call for further talks before the VP signs the deal.

 Sept 18 - Protests escalate as security forces fire on demonstrators, killing 21 and wounding dozens.